 “I can, but only until we are before the Council.
 From there, I cannot interfere with their decision.”

 He liked her answer.
 He would go with her to find out what the Council would allow him to be.
-He would be whatever he wanted anyway, but perhaps he could gleam some answers from them about how he ended up in this universe.
+He would be whatever he wanted regardless, but perhaps he could gleam some answers from them about how he ended up in this universe.